InkMakhova/1174641-what-to-watch-8/Readme.md

-# The Project "What To Watch" is subscription streaming service.
-Watch new items absolutely free and in the best quality.
+# The Project "What To Watch"
+Watch new movies in the best quality.
 Leave reviews, rate and choose only the best from the world of big cinema.

 Demo: <a href="https://what-to-watch-inkmakhova.vercel.app/">https://what-to-watch-inkmakhova.vercel.app/</a>

 ###Description